 PA land-based casino industry outlook

-November is generally a down month for Pennsylvania casinos, with month-over-month revenue dipping 4.6% in November 2015, and 5.1% last year.
-There’s little reason to suspect this November will be any different, as it had just eight weekend days.
+January is generally a poor month for Pennsylvania casinos, with month-over-month revenue dipping 5.1% in January 2016, and 1.7% last year.
+There’s little reason to suspect this January will be any different, as it has just eight weekend days.

 Looking ahead, it might not be too long before PA receives a serious revenue infusion, thanks to the imminent launch of up to 10 satellite casinos in the state.
 While these smaller casinos (capped at 750 slot machines and 30 table games) could cannibalize some existing traffic, the threat is minimal, as by law they must be located at least 25 miles from an existing venue.
 As such, population centers where casino gaming is currently unavailable could suddenly see a lot of gambling activity.